voicegain/platform/ANNOUNCE.md

+### Maintenance release 1.109.1 is scheduled for 9/29/2024 between 11pm and 12am US Central Time

+Details TDB...

 ### Minor release 1.109.0 is scheduled for 9/17/2024 between 12am and 2am US Central Time

 **Key changes related to the core APIs**